gitlabhq/gitlab-runner/docs/commands/README.md

 ### gitlab-runner register

-This command registers your GitLab Runner in GitLab.
-The registered runner is added to the [configuration file](#configuration-file).
+This command registers your GitLab Runner in GitLab using the GitLab [Runners API](https://docs.gitlab.com/ee/api/runners.html#register-a-new-runner).

+The registered runner is
+added to the [configuration file](#configuration-file).
 You can use multiple configurations in a single GitLab Runner.
 Executing `gitlab-runner register` adds a new configuration entry, it doesn't remove the previous ones.

-There are two options to register a Runner, interactive and non-interactive.
+There are two options to register a Runner:

+- interactive.
+- non-interactive.

+NOTE: **Note:**
+Runners can be registered directly using the GitLab [Runners API](https://docs.gitlab.com/ee/api/runners.html#register-a-new-runner) but configuration will not be generated automatically.

 #### Interactive registration